Frequently Asked Questions

 Please note that Direct Deposit is required for payments.

-Payment can be made by Square Up - Amex, MasterCard or Visa* - there are transfer fees associated with Credit Card payments.
-Please contact us so that we can send you an invoice from Square Up.
+Payment can be made by Stripe - Amex, MasterCard or Visa* - there are transfer fees associated with Credit Card payments.
+Please contact us so that we can send you an invoice from Stripe.

 Single Supplements [SS] - each tour varies.
 For our Haute Route tours the price is set for SS.
 For our other tours SS is available but vary according to the length of stay, please notify ASAP if this is required.